MeklBostan/monkeytypecheat/README.md

 # monkeytypecheat
 first github post its rlly bad im just learning. read readme file

+to create a virtual environment with selenium in it, activate the virtual environment and pip install selenium.

 requirements:
     google chrome,
     created virtual environment,